Ricemug/mailcatch/PROPOSAL.md

-# FakeSMTP GitHub & Donation Strategy Proposal
+# MailCatch GitHub & Donation Strategy Proposal

 ## 🎯 Project Overview

-**FakeSMTP** is a lightweight, cross-platform fake SMTP server designed for email testing and development.
+**MailCatch** is a lightweight, cross-platform fake SMTP server designed for email testing and development.
 Built with Go for superior performance and zero dependencies, it serves as a modern alternative to smtp4dev.

 ### Key Advantages
 - **Single binary** (~8MB) with zero dependencies